liangnaiyun-tw/SED1/AutoTestTutorial.md

 In commit list
 ![](https://i.imgur.com/QSeYC9m.png)

 Green check means the commit pass the test, and red cross is not.
-The commit without above two means that the change in the commit does not trigger the testing process.
+The commit without above two symbols means that the change in the commit does not trigger the testing process.

-The branch can be merged into main branch unless the latest workflow pass the test.
+The branch can be merged into main branch unless the latest marked workflow pass the test.

 > **Note**<br>
 > For changes in `TestFolder`, the test event will not be triggered.